glycerine/uart/README.md

 so in a sense this is a straight time-for-space
 trade-off: twice as fast for twice the memory use.

+A note about reading keys sequentially, the "full-table" scan case:

-Update: well, a degree 30 b-tree github.com/google/btree definitely kicks ART's bootie to the curb, in both time and space. google/btree Reads are 2x faster than the Go map Swiss table, and 7x faster than my ART.
+Without synchronization, a degree 30 b-tree github.com/google/btree, when reading sequential values in-order (its sweet spot) kicks ART's bootie to the curb, in both time and space. google/btree Reads are 2x faster than the Go map Swiss table, and 7x faster than my ART.
 Writes are 26% faster than the Go map, and 2x faster than my ART.
 Measurements below.